robertsdotpm/p2pd/docs/source/built/http_framework.rst

 Lightweight web framework
 ===========================

-If you're a Python developer you may have used frameworks like Flask before.
+If you're a Python developer you may have used web frameworks like Flask before.
-These projects are useful for web developers but usually require many dependencies to use.
-What's interesting about Python is it's standard library includes everything for a web framework already.
-What I've done is wrap such components in a flask-like interface -- using P2PD for the networking.
+Such frameworks are useful but usually require many dependencies to use.
+What's interesting about Python is it's standard library includes most of what you need for a web framework.
+What I've done is wrap these components in a flask-like interface -- using P2PD for the networking.

 .. literalinclude:: ../../examples/example_16.py